ibexa/documentation-developer/docs/guide/content_rendering/layout/add_register_user_template.md

 # Add user registration form

-You can add to your website a registration form for your users.
+You can add a registration form for users to your website.
 Follow the instructions below to create and customize templates for a registration form, and a registration confirmation page.

-First, make sure you [enabled user registration](../../../tutorials/platform_beginner/8_enable_account_registration.md#enable-registration).
+First, make sure you [enabled user registration](../../permissions.md#registering-users).

 Next, in the `config/packages/views.yaml` file add the following configuration: